SpencerBrown/coreos-pxe-install/docs/utility-machine.markdown

-# Create a utility machine
+# Create an Arch Linux utility machine

 ## Acquire a machine